dappnode/DAppNodeDocs/docs/what-can-you-do.md

 You have available your parity websocket in ws://my.ethchain.dnp.dappnode.eth:8546 and RPC connection through http://my.ethchain.dnp.dappnode.eth:8545

-You can run your parity node in different configurations using the "Update environment variables) button.
-More info on env vars in Parity client [here](https://wiki.parity.io/Configuring-Parity-Ethereum)
+You can run your parity node in different configurations using the "Update environment variables" button.
+More info on env vars for Parity client [here](https://wiki.parity.io/Configuring-Parity-Ethereum)

 ## MyCrypto